 10,000 copies in English, 3,000 in Spanish, 3,000 in Italian and was just

 published in Russian.
-Keith has a new book "HUNGRY FOR PEACE
+Keith also wrote and illustrated "HUNGRY FOR PEACE

 How you can help end poverty and war with Food Not Bombs"